plurid/state-share-image/README.md

 To obtain the `state` object from an image which contains one, pass the image data to the `stateShareImage.decode()` method.
 If the `state` object was encrypted prior to encoding, it must be decrypted after receiving it from the method.

-The `encode` and `decode` methods can have a secondary argument, `method: string`, specifiying the type of steganography.
+The `encode` and `decode` methods can have a secondary, optional argument, `method: string`, specifiying the type of steganography.
 Currently supported methods are:

-    'LSB' // Least Significant Bit
+    'LSB' // Least Significant Bit - default
     'MSB' // Most Significant Bit